sumotoy/RA8875/README.md

   - All communication protocols supported
   - Support for the many external ROM Font chip
   - Support for the external SPI FLASH
-  - Suitable for Teensy 3 and Arduino's
+  - Working with Teensy 3.x, Arduino's, Energia IDE supported MCU's (stellaris, etc.)
   - Correct use of Print, Write and Println
   - Correct use of setCursor to mimic LiquidCrystal library